 Madeline Sophie Barat was born in France.
 She was the youngest of three children.
 Madeline Sophie was very enthusiastic about life and had common sense and good judgment.
 As a young child, she was devoted to her faith and prayer life.
 Her older brother, Louis, was a priest, and he was responsible for her education.
 Louis was very serious about his sister's education and made her learn Greek, Latin, physics, history, and mathematics.
 Even though there was little time in her life for play and friends, Madeline Sophie loved learning.

 Madeline Sophie Barat shared her love of God and love of education with others.
 By opening schools, she made it possible for other young women to get the high quality education that she received.
-We can follow her example by sharing our blessings with others.

 On May 26, the Church celebrates the feast day of Saint Philip Neri, who said, "Cheerfulness strengthens the heart and makes us persevere in a good life.
 Therefore the servant of God ought always be in good spirits."
 He was well liked because he was gentle, kind, and had a warm personality.
-He had a wonderful sense of humor and used this gift when helping others.
+St Philip Neri had a wonderful sense of humor and used this gift when helping others.

 Philip was born in Florence, Italy.
 He had two sisters and a brother who died as a child.
 His parents were not wealthy.
 When he was eighteen years old, Philip's father sent him to live and work with an older cousin who was successful in business.
 While living with his cousin, Philip would often go pray in the mountains.
 It was then that he decided to dedicate his life to God.